-CompuAdd had 200 of its own retail stores, selling its computers exclusively.
+CompuAdd had 200 of its own retail stores, selling its own eponymous brand computers exclusively.
 Financial troubles let to it declaring bankruptcy and going out of business in 1993, so it wasn’t the most venerable of 90s computer brands.
 But you may remember seeing their stores early in the 1990s, or reading about it if you dig into the Miniscribe Brick scandal.

 Compudyne was CompUSA’s house brand of computers, made by Acer.
 They were more open architecture than many retail computers of the day, although that was about the only thing distinctive about them.